 Projector technology has continued to evolve rapidly over time and now comes in many different types with advanced features such as 4K projection, automatic keystone correction, and wireless connectivity.

-Modern projectors are also increasingly user-friendly and can easily connect to various devices, such as laptops, smartphones, or gaming consoles.
+Modern products are also increasingly user-friendly and can easily connect to various devices, such as laptops, smartphones, or gaming consoles.

 Today, the use of the technology is not limited to classrooms or meeting rooms, but also for various other purposes, such as watching movies at home or enjoying outdoor entertainment.